core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The broker is responsible for the store-and-forward of state update representations between CoAP clients.
 Publishers submit their data over the RESTful interface of a topic-data resource corresponding to the topic, which can be hosted at the broker.
 Subscribers to a topic are notified of new publications by using Observe {{RFC7641}} on the corresponding topic-data resource.

-As CoAP PubSub builds on {{RFC7252}} and {{RFC7641}}, its messages are not events but state updates with eventually-consistent semantics rather than per-event delivery.
+As CoAP PubSub builds on {{RFC7252}} and {{RFC7641}}, its messages are not events but state updates following the principle of eventual consistency rather than per-event delivery.
 A message may be silently coalesced when a newer message on the same topic is delivered (e.g. by intermediaries or libraries), or be delivered twice, without changing the semantics.
 Applications requiring stronger guarantees need to handle that explicitly.

 ~~~~ aasvg
      CoAP                      CoAP                 CoAP